Alternatives to Family Law Litigation

 Mediation is a form of family dispute resolution that aims for parties to resolve their dispute with the help of a neutral third party.
 A qualified mediator can help the parties discuss the issues and explore alternatives to reach an agreement.
 Whilst mediations can be informal, a good mediator will balance out any power imbalances between the parties to ensure each party can equally participate in the negotiations.

-Collaborative law may be described as a series of meetings between the parties to the dispute, along with their solicitors and potentially other professionals (for example accountants, financial advisors, therapists) aiming to resolve the dispute.
-Professionals not of the legal field may attend the collaborative meetings to provide information and advice, with a view that any resolution is family focused.
+Collaborative law may be described as a series of meetings between the parties to the dispute, along with their solicitors and potentially other professionals (such as accountants, financial advisors and therapists) aiming to resolve the dispute.
+Professionals not of the legal field may attend the collaborative meetings to provide information and advice, with a view that any resolution is family-focused.
 The negotiations are confidential and transparent.
-Neither party can threaten or commence court proceedings without the collaborative law agreement being terminated and the parties instructing new solicitors to represent them.
+Neither party can threaten or start court proceedings without the collaborative law agreement being terminated and the parties instructing new solicitors to represent them.

-Arbitration is a process whereby parties to a financial dispute only submit their evidence to an arbitrator to consider and make a determination.
+Arbitration is a process whereby parties to a financial dispute submit their evidence to an arbitrator to consider and make a determination.
 The arbitrator may make a decision after reading the evidence put before them.
-Alternatively, a “mock” court room may be set up and the parties or their legal representatives also make oral submissions in respect of the case, to also be considered.
+Alternatively, a “mock” courtroom may be set up and the parties or their legal representatives can also make oral submissions in respect of the case.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.